sethjenks/gatsby-starter-docs/content/lessons/nav_brand_book.md

 <a name="voice-tone"/>

 ## Voice and Tone
+Nav is confident, direct, optimistic and energetic.
+We should speak in a way that excites small business owners to the possibilities of an easier way.
+We do this by using engaging, conversational language, with action verbs and humor when appropriate.
+It should project a glimpse of smile.
+Our messaging focuses on positivity and we strive to avoid using negative emotions, like fear, guilt and anxiety to sell stuff.

 ####Customercentric
 It’s not about us — we make the small business owner feel like a hero.
 We do this by respecting their time, avoiding fluff and communicating benefits that bring them closer to their highest goals.

+Small business owners are short on time and typically in “survival mode.”
+We communicate what the benefit is for the audience and avoid cliche, fluff and limit the use of adjectives.

+It’s not about us, it’s about them—the small business owner.
+When communicating, we take their POV.
+The small business owner is the hero of the story, and we’re just the helper.
+We bridge the gap and guide them to their goals.

+We generally speak in the second person.
+Talk to our audience as if we’re face-to-face with them in their store, discussing topics that are on their mind.
+Say “you” and “your business” not “small businesses.

+”We’re unafraid to insert our truth and opinion, even if it ruffles feathers.
+We earn trust this way–not by saying “we’re honest” but by consistently being confident, honest and correct in our communication.

+Maintaining trust and credibility should supercede being entertaining.We can be snarky about small business financing industry–and its complexities and injustices–but should not be snarky about our audience’s lack of education.

+We communicate in a way that adds real value because it’s bringing something that people didn’t already know.
+It’s actionable and seamlessly connect to our product whenever possible.
 ______

 ####Energetic